needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 ### Locomotion Mediator

 The [Locomotion Mediator](locomotion-mediator.md) component is a key part of locomotion, mediating transformation requests from Locomotion Providers, giving Locomotion Providers access to the XR Body Transformer, and managing the Locomotion State of the Locomotion Providers.
+Locomotion Providers serialize a reference to the Locomotion Mediator, and if not set will automatically search up the GameObject hierarchy or across all loaded scenes to find it during their own `Awake` and `OnEnable` methods.

-The Locomotion Mediator gets the XR Body Transformer component on `Awake` to prepare for Locomotion Provider requests.
+The Locomotion Mediator gets the [required](https://docs.unity3d.com/ScriptReference/RequireComponent.html) XR Body Transformer component on `Awake` to prepare for Locomotion Provider requests.

 Locomotion Providers begin in `LocomotionState.Idle`.
-When Locomotion Providers call `TryPrepareLocomotion`, the Locomotion Mediator will add the Locomotion Provider to a provider data map for future processing and update the Locomotion Provider's Locomotion State to `LocomotionState.Preparing` in the data map.
-Once the provider is in `LocomotionState.Preparing` the Locomotion Mediator will transition the provider to `LocomotionState.Moving` during the next `LocomotionMediator.Update` where `LocomotionProvider.canStartMoving` is true.
+When Locomotion Providers call [`TryPrepareLocomotion`](xref:UnityEngine.XR.Interaction.Toolkit.Locomotion.LocomotionProvider.TryPrepareLocomotion), the Locomotion Mediator will add the Locomotion Provider to a provider data map for future processing and update the Locomotion Provider's Locomotion State to `LocomotionState.Preparing` in the data map.
+Once the provider is in `LocomotionState.Preparing` the Locomotion Mediator will transition the provider to `LocomotionState.Moving` during the next `LocomotionMediator.Update` where [`LocomotionProvider.canStartMoving`](xref:UnityEngine.XR.Interaction.Toolkit.Locomotion.LocomotionProvider.canStartMoving) is true.

-Alternatively, when Locomotion Providers call `TryStartLocomotionImmediately`, the Locomotion Mediator will add the Locomotion Provider to a provider data map for future processing and update the Locomotion Provider's Locomotion State directly to `Locomotion.Moving` in the data map.
+Alternatively, when Locomotion Providers call [`TryStartLocomotionImmediately`](xref:UnityEngine.XR.Interaction.Toolkit.Locomotion.LocomotionProvider.TryStartLocomotionImmediately), the Locomotion Mediator will add the Locomotion Provider to a provider data map for future processing and update the Locomotion Provider's Locomotion State directly to `Locomotion.Moving` in the data map.
 Note, `LocomotionProvider.TryStartLocomotionImmediately` will bypass the `LocomotionState.Preparing` state and not check `LocomotionProvider.canStartMoving`.

 The Locomotion Mediator will then grant that Provider access to the XR Body Transformer once in `LocomotionState.Moving`.
-Lastly, when the locomotion is complete, the Locomotion Providers call `TryEndLocomotion`.
+Lastly, when the locomotion is complete, the Locomotion Providers call [`TryEndLocomotion`](xref:UnityEngine.XR.Interaction.Toolkit.Locomotion.LocomotionProvider.TryEndLocomotion).
 The Locomotion Mediator will check if the Locomotion State of that provider is still active.
 If it is no longer active, the Locomotion Mediator will update the Locomotion Provider's Locomotion State to `LocomotionState.Ended`, and then finally to `LocomotionState.Idle` on the subsequent frame.

 #### Locomotion State